Remote and blended learning at Chailey School 2020-2021

 Both Office 365 and SMHW require log-in details with which students will have been individually issued.
 Students have been provided with some basic training in Microsoft 365 and SMHW during Computing lessons and ‘Community & Culture’ time (formerly known as ‘Tutor Time’).

 SMHW is used for setting remote lessons – these can be found under the ‘Classwork’ sections of students’ calendar and will usually be in red boxes.
 Note – if you are in school for your lessons, you do not need to do these ‘red box’ tasks – they are designed to help those at home keep up-to-date with their work.
 A simple guide to getting started with SMHW can be found here.

 Microsoft Teams is mostly used for ‘live lessons’, particularly responsible use of the ‘Chat’ (Forum) function.
-Further details can be found here about how to use Teams.
-The code of conduct for participating in Teams lessons can be found here.

 Microsoft SharePoint is mostly used for storing sizeable resources (SMHW can also be used for this)